johnston9/shot-caller/TESTING.md

 - Use Case: View the Scene Page<br>

-  1. Click on a Scene on the Scenes page or use any of the methods above.
+  1. Click on a Scene on the Scenes page.
   2. The Scene page opens.

 #### Scene Breakdown